Life As a Water Treatment Plant and System Operator

 Water Treatment Plant & System Operator Job Outlook

-In 2016, there was an estimated number of 119,200 jobs in the United States for Water Treatment Plant and System Operator.
+There were about 119,200 jobs for Water Treatment Plant and System Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Water Treatment Plant and System Operator.
-There will be an estimated 9,200 positions for Water Treatment Plant & System Operator per year.
+The BLS estimates 9,200 yearly job openings in this field.